IberaSoft/sk-angular-gulp-sass/README.md

 This is a skeleton application for a project using HTML5, AngularJS, Gulp and SASS.

-The main code is developed to ECMAScript 6 standards and transpiled using Babel.
+The main code is developed with the ECMAScript 6 standards and transpiled using Babel.

 [![Build Status](https://travis-ci.org/IberaSoft/sk-angular-gulp-sass.svg?branch=master)](https://travis-ci.org/IberaSoft/sk-angular-gulp-sass)
 [![GitHub issues](https://img.shields.io/github/issues/IberaSoft/sk-angular-gulp-sass.svg)](https://github.com/IberaSoft/sk-angular-gulp-sass/issues)